ucsf-wynton/wynton-website-hpc/docs/software/sbgrid.md

 run on any node whose hostname value matches the patterns given.)
 </div>

+SBGrid is available for interactive use on the development nodes and for use in job scripts on compute nodes.
+It is NOT available on the login nodes.

 In order to use SBGrid software, the SBGrid environment must be enabled.
 To enable the SBGrid, in the shell or in a job script, do: